 Semi Sweet White Wine

-Semi-sweet white wine is not as sugary as sweet wines and has more richness than dry whites, offering a unique flavour.
+Semi-sweet white wine is not as sugary as sweet wines and has than dry whites, offering a unique flavour.
 The growing popularity of semi-sweet white wines has made them a favourite for many.

 Hailing from the vineyards of Germany, Riesling stands tall among the most respected semi-sweet whites.
 It's renowned for its crisp acidity, hint of sweetness, and ability to beautifully express the terroir.